zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec01.md

 No DS from parent ns1.

 * Zone: child.parent-server-no-ds-1.dnssec01.xa.
-  * Response from parent ns1 is NODATA (no DNSKEY).
+  * Response from parent ns1 is NODATA (no DS).
   * Response from parent ns2 is normal.

 ### PARENT-ZONE-NO-DS-1
 No DS from neither parent ns1 nor parent ns2.

 * Zone: parent-zone-no-ds-1.dnssec01.xa.
-  * Responses from parent ns1 and parent ns2 are NODATA (no DNSKEY).
+  * Responses from parent ns1 and parent ns2 are NODATA (no DS).

 ### UNDEL-NO-UNDEL-DS-1
 Zone is not delegated, but undelegated data is provided.
 No DS.